AxleMaxGit/AxleMaxGit.github.io/README.md

 ## Math Study

 Math notation is IMHO one of the biggest barriers to learning Artificial Intelligence.
-These are notes I am making [These are notes I am making](pages/math.md) as I learn.
+[These are notes I am making](pages/math.md) as I learn.

 ---